alerts & publications

 Hiring - Be choosy.
 You are free to reject any application without disclosing the reason.
 You do not need to prove that your rejection was non-discriminatory.

 Regular or Non-Regular - Most serious candidates seek regular employee positions.
 You will need to offer regular employee status to better candidates for many positions.
-Consider which position you expect long-term contributions by capable regular employees.
+Consider in which positions you expect long-term contributions by capable regular employees.
 You could be satisfied with non-regulars for other positions.

 Equal Work Equal Pay - As the new law matures, the definition of “equal work” may change and get tighter.
 Be mindful to distinguish job descriptions for regular employees and those for non-regular employees.